dirtmaxim/kabr/index.markdown

 ---

 ## Data Collection and Processing
 The drone videos were collected by our team at Mpala Research Centre, Kenya in January 2023.
 Animal behaviors of giraffes, plains zebras, and Grevy’s zebras were recorded using DJI Mavic 2S drones in 5.4K resolution.
+MOVE THIS UP

 We developed [**`kabr-tools`**](https://github.com/dirtmaxim/kabr-tools) to create a layer between animal detection and manual correction of detected coordinates.
 These tools enable the identification of any inaccuracies in the automated process and provide a way to correct them in a timely and efficient manner.
 We also developed an interpolation tool that fills in any missed detections within a track, thereby increasing the overall tracking quality.
 This tool uses an algorithm that estimates the animal's location based on its previous movements, helping to fill in gaps where the automated detection may have failed.
 The complete data processing pipeline for the KABR dataset annotation is shown below: